 The importance of effective doctor-patient communication in an emergency or hospital medicine situation cannot be overstated.
 As SCP Chief Medical Officer Jeffrey A. Schwartz, MD, FACEP, explained, “A lack of clear communication could lead to further clinical consequences.”
 That’s where mobile apps can be of immense help.
-Dr. Schwartz helped us to identify the following six mobile apps specifically focused on providing clearer physician/patient communication.
+Dr. Schwartz helped us identify the following six mobile apps that focused on providing clearer physician/patient communication.

 The first three provide translation capabilities, which is particularly useful when addressing non-English speaking patients.
-The remaining three use images to communicate, enabling the patient to better understand the nature of their condition and its location in the body.
+The remaining three use images to communicate, enabling the patient to understand better the nature of their condition and its location in the body.

 1. Canopy Speak

 Approximately 30 million patients have limited English proficiency, and nowhere is the language barrier more critical than in the emergency department setting.

 Canopy Speak, a free translation app that contains a library of thousands of medical phrases, is designed to overcome that dilemma.

 Providers can communicate quickly with patients using translated medical phrases in Spanish, Chinese, French, Arabic, Russian, Haitian Creole, Hindi, Japanese, Korean, Vietnamese, and more.
 It shows phrases with written translations and can play them with audio.
 When needed, providers can call live medical interpreters for free with a one-button tap.